SmokeySam/My_Portfolio/README.md

 - As a developer, I would like to see this other developers work.

+## Structure

+This project was done over one long webpage.
+The main purpose of this site is to show my projects so I stuck to that and didnt want to take away from the main purpose.

 ## Features

-- The main purpose of this site is to show my projects.
-I choose to have one long webpage with a portfolio section for my projects along with some of my other socail links if someone would like to contact me.
+- It has a portfolio section for my projects along with some of my other socail links if someone would like to contact me.

 - Each of my profects have a title of the project, a sub-title explaining what the porject is and also a descrition of the project.
 If clicked on the name of the project or the image you will be bought to the webpage.